All Episodes

 And are you better off dramatically so four years ago with Donald Trump's plans?

-And those that were most disproportionately negatively impacted in the Biden Obama years, minorities, Asian Americans, African Americans, Hispanic Americans, and women, they are leading the charge and getting the most benefit of the Trump economic policies.
+And those that were most disproportionately, negatively impacted in the Biden-Obama years, minorities, Asian Americans, African Americans, Hispanic Americans, and women, they are leading the charge and getting the most benefit of the Trump economic policies.

-He's always been an idiot on Justin Omar, sorry.
+He's always been an idiot.

-Uh I'll share that with you today.
+I'll share that with you today.

-All right, Congresswoman, well, really speaker, uh, because Nancy Pelosi is speaker and name only, uh, the Speaker of the House of Representatives is Congresswoman Nicasio Cortez, and she's now issued a retraction regarding her big prediction and policy pronouncement, and she's now says she does not believe that the world is going to end in 12 years unless we adopt her Green New Deal.
+And she now says she does not believe that the world is going to end in 12 years unless we adopt her Green New Deal.

-And like this is the war.
+And like, this is the war.

 This is our World War II.